Lagor31/rpi4_bare_metal_kernel/rpi4_firmware/armstub/README.md

 make armstub8-gic.bin

-Arm stubs for the raspberry PI 4 copied from here [https://github.com/raspberrypi/tools/tree/master/armstubs](https://github.com/raspberrypi/tools/tree/master/armstubs) and edited to not drop the Exception Level of the processor and remain in EL3.
+Arm stubs for the raspberry PI 4 from here [https://github.com/raspberrypi/tools/tree/master/armstubs](https://github.com/raspberrypi/tools/tree/master/armstubs) and edited to not drop the Exception Level of the processor and remain in EL3.

 To make them work, copy the bin files to the root of your boot partition in the SDCard (FAT32 Partition) and add the line: